proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 The following features are available:

 **Freeze pagelist**: Prevent new pages from being added to the pagelist.
-If you turn this option on, you can use the various preview modes without having to worry about new content.
+If you turn this option on, you can use the various preview modes withouht having to worry about new content.

 **Handle unknown pages as externalized**: Pages that are not already in the pagelist will be _externalized_, that is, not translated _at all_, the same as if the page was manually excluded.
 Be aware that on a live site, this may result in an SEO penalty (due to duplicate content being detected by the crawler)!